mcgillij/mcgillij.dev/content/git-sign-with-ssh.rst

 -------------------------------

 Some people believe that there's plausible deniability that goes along with not signing commits, but at the end of the day it's up-to you.
 I choose to sign my commits when I can.

+Anyways let me know what you think, is signing good / bad, do you have an opinion on this?